 December 24-Jan 1, 2019

 Monthly fees are figured with ALL planned vacation time and holiday closings already deducted.
-My 14 unpaid vacation days/days off are given at least 60 days in advance (M-F)... if I need to change them, I will try to give at least 14 days notice, however, I reserve the right to exchange a planned vacation day last minute for time off in case of family death or my Navy daughter getting last minute leave.
+My 14 unpaid vacation days/time off are given at least 30 days in advance (M-F)... if I need to change them, I will try to give at least 14 days notice, however, I reserve the right to exchange a planned vacation day last minute for time off in case of family death or my Navy daughter getting last minute leave.

 "Procrastination and disorganization on your part does not constitute an emergency on my part."
 Parents are responsible for having a BACK-UP PLAN for ANY DAY that childcare is unavailable including Holidays, unexpected closings (i.e power outage) & in case of illness (your child's or mine).

-THIS year, due to deadly Flu, I ask that any family that has ANY MEMBER of the family diagnosed with the flu, keep their children home during that time in order to keep it from spreading to me & the other babies.
+I ask that any family that has ANY MEMBER of the family diagnosed with the flu, keep their children home during that time in order to keep it from spreading to me & the other babies.
 I will be vigilant on this as I was in 2009 during Bird Flu.

 Most of my charges are too young to get the Measles Vax - In the event of outbreak of contagious illness covered by vaccination, unvaccinated children may not be allowed to attend for an amount of time specified by the Health Dept. I have no control over these situations and must follow the law.
 In such an event that your child cannot attend more than 5 days in a row due to being unvaccinated, Half payment will still be due in order to hold your child's position in my care.
 If any of my babies come down with measles, they will need to stay home from daycare until the fever and rash are gone.
 This usually takes about 8 days, so the half pay clause will come into play then also...